Grand Duchess Tatiana Nikolaevna of Russia: Relationship with Grigori Rasputin

 All accounts agree that Rasputin had an innocent relationship with the children, but Nicholas did ask Rasputin to avoid going to the nurseries in the future.
 Grand Duchess Xenia was horrified by Tyutcheva's story.
 On 15 March 1910, she wrote in her diary that she could not understand why her brother and his family regarded Rasputin, whom she saw as only a "khlyst", as "almost a saint".

 Maria Ivanovna Vishnyakova, another nurse for the royal children, initially thought well of Rasputin, but she became disillusioned with him.
 In the spring of 1910, she claimed that Rasputin raped her, but the Tsarina refused to believe her because she saw Rasputin as holy.
 The Tsarina insisted to Grand Duchess Olga Alexandrovna that she had investigated Vishnyakova's claim but that "they caught the young woman in bed with a Cossack of the Imperial Guard."
 In 1913, the Tsarina dismissed Vishnyakova.

 There were malicious rumors that Rasputin had seduced the Tsarina and the four grand duchesses.
 Rasputin had released the letters that the Tsarina and the grand duchesses had sent to him; although they were innocent in nature, they fueled the rumors about his alleged affairs.
 Pornographic cartoons depicted Rasputin having sexual relations with the Tsarina and her four daughters as Anna Vyrubova stood nude in the background.
-Much to the Tsarina's displeasure, Nicholas ordered Rasputin to leave St. Petersburg, and Rasputin went on a pilgrimage to the Holy Land.
+Much to the Tsarina's displeasure, Nicholas ordered Rasputin to leave St. Petersburg, and Rasputin went on a pilgrimage to Palestine.
 The Imperial family's association with Rasputin continued until his murder in 1916.
 On 6 December 1916, the Tsarina wrote to Nicholas that "Our Friend is so contented with our girlies, says they have gone through heavy 'courses' for their age and their souls have much developed."

-Allegedly, Tatiana was present at the site of Rasputin's murder, "disguised as a lieutenant of the Chevaliers-Gardes, so that she could revenge herself on Rasputin who had tried to violate her".
-Maurice Paléologue, the French ambassador to Russia, wrote that Tatiana had witnessed Rasputin's castration, but he doubted the credibility of the rumor.
+After his death rumors spread that Tatiana was present at Rasputin's murder, "disguised as a lieutenant of the Chevaliers-Gardes, so that she could revenge herself on Rasputin who had tried to violate her."
+Maurice Paléologue, the French ambassador to Russia, wrote of a rumor that Tatiana had witnessed Rasputin's castration, but that he doubted the credibility of such a claim.

 In his memoirs, A.A.
 Mordvinov reported that all four grand duchesses were "cold and visibly terribly upset" by Rasputin's death.
 According to him, they sat "huddled up closely together" on a sofa when they received the news.
 He wrote that they seemed to sense the political upheaval that was about to be unleashed.
 On 21 December 1916, Tatiana attended Rasputin's funeral.
 Rasputin was buried with an icon signed on its reverse side by Tatiana, her mother and her sisters.